I am a fifth year graduate student in the social sciences at Caltech.

 "Project Selection with Partially Verifiable Information"

-Sumit Goel, Wade Hann-Caruthers, accepted at Workshop on Internet and Network Economics (WINE 2022)
+Sumit Goel, Wade Hann-Caruthers, presented at Conference on Web and Internet Economics (WINE 2022)

 "Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions"